ricardoareiaslinhares/MEI-job-shop/README.md

 # Job Shop

 ## Our aproach to the problem
-We began by exploring the most straighforward solutions, we developed a greedy approach ``sequencial_greedy.c``.
-However, we realized that this approach wouldn’t benefit from parallelism due to its linear nature.
+We began by exploring the most direct solutions, we developed a greedy approach ``sequencial_greedy.c``.
+However, we realized that this approach wouldn’t easly benefit from parallelism due to its linear nature.

-We developed our final approach utilizing the Branch and Bound algorithm, which explores all possible solutions and finds the most optimal ``sequencial_bb.c``.
-Using this as base we developed a paralled aproach ``paralelo.c``
+We developed another approach utilizing the Branch and Bound algorithm, which explores all possible solutions and finds the most optimal ``sequencial_bb.c``, this takes a long time even for small job schedules.
+However we can see instant benifits when usig the same algorithm in parallel ``paralelo.c``

 ## Compile and run the programs